thomashuss/patch1/README.md

 Parameter-based tagging uses machine learning.
 It's designed to fill the gaps left by name-based tagging, as patches may not specify their timbre in the name.

-This method trains a nearest neighbors classifier model on the database's existing tags, so you'll need to have a good number of patches tagged before attempting this.
-Note that this will apply tags just as any other method, so if they are horribly inaccurate, there is no way to remove them all in one click.
-Therefore, to make sure you have a big enough sample size, it's recommended to run name-based tagging first.
+This method trains a nearest neighbors classifier model on the database's existing tags, so many patches should be tagged before attempting this.
+Note that this will apply tags just as any other method, so if they are inaccurate, there is no way to remove them all in one click.

 To activate this method, select `Edit -> Run parameter-based tagging`.